Anti-submarine net

 An anti-submarine net or anti-submarine boom is a boom placed across the mouth of a harbour or a strait for protection against submarines.
 Net laying ships would be used to place and remove the nets.
-The US Navy used anti-submarine net in the Pacific War to protect major US Naval Advance Bases.
-Some Net cutter submarines were used in the war.
+The US Navy used anti-submarine nets in the Pacific War to protect major US Naval Advance Bases.
+Some net cutter submarines were used in the war.